Transipedia/meta-bam/README.md

 # meta-bam

-This bash script produces a "meta-bam" file in 2 steps :
+This bash script produces a "meta-bam" file by sampling reads from multiple RNA-seq libraries.
+This is done in 2 steps :
 - randomly sample a given number of reads from a group of fastq(gz) files.
 - align those reads to a reference genome using the STAR aligner.

-Figure 1 shows 4 meta-bam files generated from 727 RNA-seq samples.
+Figure 1 shows 4 meta-bam files generated from large sets of RNA-seq samples.

 ![igv-metabam](igv-metabam.png)